 Cloud providers offer different services; the big providers obviously offer more services than the smaller providers.
 But for this project, I have simple needs, so any one of them can serve my needs.
 However, I have one want, which is data centre location; I wanted it to be located in a specific geography.

-So I studied the following providers to see where they have data centres: Ali Baba, AWS, Azure, Digital Ocean, Google Cloud, Heroku, Linode, Tencent, UpCloud, and Vultr.
+So I studied the following providers to see where they have data centres: Ali Baba, AWS, Azure, Digital Ocean, Fly, Google Cloud, Heroku, Linode, Tencent, UpCloud, and Vultr.

 If you want feature comparison, then this post is not for you.

 Everybody has a data centre in US and Germany.
 Once you need to host elsewhere, then the following table may be useful for you.
 Data is ordered alphabetically.
+(Fly is added as of May 29th, 2021 and the rest is as of Dec 6th, 2020)

 f: Future location